 - Expand the ways that sexual orientation is understood and discussed in your congregation beyond the idea that sexual orientation is a born-in, static trait.
 Although many people believe themselves to have been born lesbian, gay, bisexual, queer, or straight, others experience sexuality as fluid and changing throughout their lifetime.
 Honor this diversity of experience through the ways you talk and teach about sexual orientation.

 - Do continuing education for your congregation at large on bisexual and queer issues.
 See below for resource suggestions.

 - Queerness is often located at the margins.
 Consider how your congregation’s welcome, advocacy, witness, and/or service around LGBTQ issues can be more grounded in the experiences and needs of those who are most marginalized, such as queer and trans youth, queer and trans people of color, and undocumented queer and trans immigrants.

-- “The Q” preached by Elizabeth Nguyen at First Parish in Cambridge Unitarian Universalist, May 15, 2011
+- “The Q” preached by Rev. Elizabeth Nguyen at First Parish in Cambridge, MA, UU, May 15, 2011

 - Radical Love: An Introduction to Queer Theology by Patrick S. Cheng (2011)

 - Queer Studies: A Lesbian, Gay, Bisexual, and Transgender Anthology edited by Brett Beemyn and Mickey Eliason (1996)

 - Queer Theory: An Introduction by Annamarie Jagose (1996)